 Despite initial successes the ecosystem of open RAN is still in its infancy.
-Detecon Consultants Nikolay Zhelev and Dr. Xiaowei Zhang have identified key challenges and key factors for the success of Open RAN.
+Detecon Consultant Nikolay Zhelev has identified key challenges and key factors for the success of Open RAN.

 15 years ago 3G was just starting to see large scale rollouts and high speed data (HSDPA) was hitting the market.
 Operators had a choice to choose from at least a dozen (yes, 12) reputable network vendors to source radio access network (RAN) equipment.
 5 years ago that choice has been reduced to about six.
 Fast forward to 2020 where only three major vendors are holding 80% of the market for advanced 4G and 5G RAN products, such that the ecosystem is facing three key challenges – vendor lock-in and hence limited competition, constraints on RAN technology advancing, and increase in Total cost of ownership (TCO).